-The government of Rwanda has set this day aside as a stark reminder of lives lost, an opportunity to show solidarity with survivors and foster unity that ensures such an event never recurs.
-It is also intended to present a chance for sharing lessons learned on Rwanda’s story of reconciliation and nation-building.
+The government of Rwanda has set this day aside as a stark reminder of lives lost, an opportunity to show solidarity with survivors and foster unity that ensures such an event never recurs again.
+It is also intended to present a chance for sharing lessons learnt on Rwanda’s story of reconciliation and nation building.

 Two decades ago, World Vision released globally photographs and video footage that helped expose the story of what was then happening in Rwanda.
 The world was shocked at the death of more than 800,000 citizens, most of them vulnerable women and children.

-In tandem with the solemn history of the event, Rwanda’s government has decreed today (Monday, April 7) as a day that will not be observed with any pomp and glamour.
-Instead the nation is expected to mourn as they remember the dark history of a time when hundreds of thousands of people died.
+In tandem with the solemn history of the event, Rwanda’s government has decreed next Monday (April 7) as a day that will not be observed with any pomp and glamour.
+Instead the nation is expected to mourn as they remember the dark history when the hundreds of thousands of people died.

-As the genocide anniversary is commemorated, offices (including World Vision) open half-day.
+As the genocide anniversary is commemorated, offices (including World Vision) open half day.
 Social places such as clubs will remain closed.
-No weddings or celebrations will be held.
+No weddings nor celebrations will be held.
 A symbolic burning torch is being delivered to all major towns.

 World Vision continues its development work, directly serving an estimated 2.5 million children and their families with life-saving interventions.
-However, also of crucial importance is the peace-building effort that continues to this day.
+However, also of crucial importance is the peace building efforts that continue to this day.
 World Vision was one of the first non-profit organizations to include peace building in all of its relief and development work following the genocide.
 The organization continues to facilitate reconciliation groups to this day where survivors and victims in communities come together to talk and seek forgiveness in a process facilitated by counselors and clergy.
 It’s a model the government of Rwanda has also used throughout the country.

 The anniversary of the Rwandan genocide comes as many countries around the world remain in bitter conflict within their borders, including South Sudan, the Central African Republic, the Democratic Republic of Congo, and Syria.